-- Crutches can be purchased at the Banff Mineral Springs Hospital.
-If you bring your own with you please make sure they are clearly labeled. - Cold Therapy Unit is used to help control pain and swelling after the surgery.
-This unit can be purchased from our office by ordering at least a week before your surgery.
-The order form is included in this package - Brace A hinged knee brace may be prescribed by your surgeon to protect your knee for the first 6 weeks.
-This can be purchased from the hospital.
+- Crutches can be purchased at the Banff Mineral Springs Hospital or from our clinic.
+If you bring your own crutches with you, please make sure they are clearly labeled. - Cold Therapy Unit is used to help control pain and swelling after surgery.
+You can order a Cold Therapy Unit, complete with a knee pad, through the Shop found on our website or at our clinic.
+Alternatively, you can purchase a Cold Therapy Unit from your local healthcare provider or from an online health supply store.
+For portable use you can purchase a battery pack, which allows you to use your Cold Therapy Unit without an electrical outlet.
+We recommend that you buy your Cold Therapy Unit at least a week before your surgery to make sure that you have it delivered in time. - Brace A hinged knee brace may be prescribed by your surgeon to protect your knee for the first 6 weeks.
+This can be purchased from the hospital or from our clinic.